WeiChienHsu/Payment_Note/README.md

 - One Leg Out (OLO) – Where the issuer or the acquirer is outside the EEA

+#### Why MITs is out of scope of the SCA

+- Because the transactions are initiated by the payee only without any direct intervention from the payer.

+- This is in the same way as Direct Debits, which are also initiated by payees without any direct intervention from the payer, based on an initial mandate.

+- The initial authority (or mandate) may itself be caught by the SCA requirement if given electronically under the third ‘other action’ requirements of the RTS, but is not in scope if given on paper or over the telephone.

+- It doesn’t matter how the authority is first given (paper, by telephone or electronically), so long as it is given validly and proper records are kept, to enable a ‘look-back’ when a transaction is disputed.

+- It also doesn’t matter if the MITs occur with varying frequency or for varying amounts, so long as they are consistent with the authority given.

+#### Exception of MITs

+- MITs must be distinguished from ‘**card on file**’ transactions where the payer confirms payment and use of payment card details previously supplied.

+- Along the lines: `Confirm payment using your default card, card number XXXX XXXX XXXX 1234`.
+These card payments are not MITs as they are clearly initiated by the payer and so SCA must be applied unless an exemption is available.

 <br>

 ### Grandfathering Rule